adoostparast/CellR/README.md

 CellR can be installed from source after downloading the CellR zip file using: install.packages("CellR_0.1.0.tar.gz").
 Next, it can be loaded using: library('CellR').
 # Arguments
-The general format for calling CellR is: Output<-Deconvolution(RNA-seq, scRNA-seq, GTEx, Minimum-cells, Minimum-genes, Dimension, Alpha)
+The general format for calling CellR is:
+Output<-Deconvolution(RNA-seq, scRNA-seq, GTEx, Cell-types, Minimum-cells, Minimum-genes, Dimension, Alpha, Maximum_gene_counts, Minimum_gene_counts)

 CellR arguments are explined in detail as follows:
 * **Reference scRNA-seq data**